Definition

 And reasoning that darkest black is white.

-That has a thousand words that they can spare,
+Who has a thousand words that they can spare,

 Plucked sweetly from a joyous atmosphere,